1996 Western Samoan general election: Campaign

 Despite concerns about Prime Minister Alesana's health problems, especially as he only returned to Western Samoa just 12 days before the election after receiving treatment in New Zealand, he remained party leader.
 HRPP insiders viewed the prime minister's continuation as the party head as vital to preventing the possibility of infighting between his potential successors, including Deputy Prime Minister Tuilaʻepa Saʻilele Malielegaoi and his rival, Agriculture Minister Misa Telefoni Retzlaff, which would, in turn, likely cause the party to fracture.
 During the campaign, the HRPP emphasised its achievements in government.
 However, Chief Auditor Sua's report exposing alleged government corruption eroded the HRPP's popularity.

 The SNDP pledged to establish an anti-corruption commission to introduce a code of conduct for the government ministries and their heads and investigate government corruption.
 The party also advocated for the repeal of the value-added tax along with introducing an accountable and transparent government financial system.
-The perception of the SNDP as an ineffective opposition, shared by much of the public, undermined the party's chances of ousting the HRPP government.
+The perception of the SNDP as an ineffective opposition, shared by much of the public, reportedly undermined the party's chances of ousting the HRPP government.

 The Labour Party sought to deliver a more "effective" alternative to the SNDP and claimed their "mute" strategies had resulted in the HRPP attaining unchecked power.
 Anti-corruption and fulfilling the basic needs of citizens were central aspects of Labour's campaign, with Party Leader To‘alepai Toesulusulu Si‘ueva describing himself as "Moses leading his people to the promised land" and as a "future prime minister".